harris-ippp/03-sudoku/README.md

 * `get_box()`: Given the cell index, it's pretty easy to figure out the row (`cell // 9`) or column (`cell % 9`).
 The box is a little trickier.
 Write the method once, check it carefully, and call it when you need it.
+* `cell_possibilities()`: This should simply return the intersection of the row, column, and box possibilities for a given cell.
+Test this carefully!
+* `assign()`: Call `assign_cell()` or similar in two nested loops: an outer loop over the entire puzzle (terminating when you can't make any more assignments), and an inner `for` loop over all of the cells.
+  Use `continue` to skip the already-assigned values.
+For every cell in the puzzle, query the `cell_possibilities()`.
+If you find that there is exactly one possibility left, `assign_cell()` to that possibility.
 * `assign_cell()`: Set a cell of the puzzle from 0 to a value, and remove it from the unassigned lists or sets for its row, column, and block.
-* `assign()`: Call `assign_cell()` or similar in two nested loops: an outer loop over the entire puzzle (terminating when you can't make any more assignments), and an inner `for` loop over all of the cells.
-  Use `continue` to skip the already-assigned values...
 * `verify_solution()`: Write a method to check your solution.
 Try to check three conditions:
    1. The initial values should all be there.
 To check this, you'd need to somehow save a copy of the initial state of the puzzle, before you started working on it.